Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml.md

   artifactType: Container
 ```

-Notice how you don't have to supply the default arguments.
+Notice how you don't have to supply the default arguments such as `archiveFile`.

 ## Look up tasks